discord-net/Discord.Net/docs/guides/int_framework/typeconverters.md

 # TypeConverters

-[TypeConverters] are responsible for registering command parameters to Discord and parsing the user inputs into method parameters.
+[TypeConverter]s are responsible for registering command parameters to Discord and parsing the user inputs into method parameters.

 By default, TypeConverters for the following types are provided with @Discord.Interactions library.